 Will Your Next Cybersecurity Breach Come From The Inside?

-The majority of business leaders think their next cybersecurity breach will come from the inside.
-Internal staff accident, malicious intent are among their top concerns.
+Majority of business leaders think their next cybersecurity breach will come from the inside.
+Internal staff accident, malicious intent among top concerns.

 While reports of professional cyberthieves breaching corporate and public sector servers dominate the news, a recent survey of business executives found that 71% worry about accidental internal staff error as one of the top threats facing their companies, almost on par with concern about outside hackers (75%).
 An additional 23% said they worry about malicious intent by an employee.